What is Incinerator?

 Operating procedure of Incinerator

-- A pressure-regulating valve is installed on the sludge return line to control the amount of sludge entering the conversion chamber.
+5. Controlling sludge input: Utilize the pressure-regulating valve on the sludge return line to control the amount of sludge entering the conversion space.
+Adjust the valve as needed to maintain the desired sludge input for optimal combustion.

-- The gases from the primary combustion chamber will be consumed in the secondary combustion chamber.
-Separating the primary and secondary combustion chambers is a wall of heavy-duty ceramic refractory liners.
+7. Secondary combustion chamber: The gases produced in the primary combustion chamber proceed to the secondary combustion chamber.
+The unburned exhaust fumes are burned off in this chamber to ensure complete combustion and minimize pollutants.
+The primary and secondary combustion chambers are separated by a wall of ceramic heavy-duty refractory liners.

 Parts of Incinerator

-- Pollution control equipment: This includes filters, scrubbers, and other devices that are used to remove pollutants from the exhaust gases before they are released into the atmosphere.
+8. Pollution Control Equipment: This includes filters, scrubbers, and other devices that remove pollutants from the exhaust gases before they are released into the atmosphere.
+These control measures ensure compliance with environmental regulations.

-- Ash handling: This includes equipment for collecting and disposing of the ash that is produced during the incineration process.
+9. Ash Handling: Ash handling equipment is responsible for collecting and disposing of the ash produced during the incineration process.

-- Electrical equipment: This includes generators, control systems, and other electrical equipment that is used to operate the incinerator.
+10. Electrical Equipment: Generators, control systems, and other electrical components are used to operate and control the incinerator.

 The Incineration Process